-Facial Expression in Anime (or the lack thereof)
+Facial Expression in Anime faces (or the lack thereof)

-Let’s face it, anime is not known for its facial expressions beyond gritting teeth, screaming, and showing extreme emotion, a fact my dad loves to let me know every time he sees me watching it.
+Let’s face it, anime faces are not known for their facial expressions beyond gritting teeth, screaming, and showing extreme emotion, a fact my dad loves to let me know every time he sees me watching it.
 To be honest he is right, even Myazaki and Shinkai films which, while being a step above the rest for their artistry, are still not known for very expressive faces.
-The lack of facial expression in anime is largely the result of two things.
+The lack of facial expression in anime faces is largely the result of two things.

 The second is much more mundane; the less movement there is in an animated sequence, the easier it is to produce.
 While that might have changed somewhat with the advent of computers and CGI, during the days of hand drawn cel animation it was much cheaper to make a scene if there was little to no movement.
 Case in point is the infamous elevator scene during episode 22 of Neogenesis Evangelion, which was during a time that Gainax was running low on money and needed to finish the series.